Heejae-L/Heejae-L/README.md

 Hello I'm Heejae-L, I am majoring in artificial intelligence at Gachon University in Korea.

 ***Backend Developer Student.***
-I'm interested in Springboot, java and computer vision.
-I'm currently learning Springboot and node.js.
+I'm interested in Springboot, java and cloud computing.
+I'm currently learning Springboot,FastAPI and AWS.
+Also interested in AI.
 Looking for a job as a backend developer.

 <br/><br/>